 Your preferences have been updated.

-Please review Aruba’s entry requirements to ensure there are no hitches upon arrival at our One happy island.
+Please review Aruba’s visa and passport requirements to ensure a hassle-free experience upon arrival to our island.

 Visiting our beautiful island is easy.
 Travel to Aruba from the U.S., Canada, South America, Europe and the Caribbean is possible via most major carriers, either non-stop or with convenient connections.
-When entering our country, all passengers require a current passport.
-American, Canadian and EU citizens do not require visas, nor do most South Americans, for example Colombians and Venezuelans.
+You do need a passport to go to Aruba.
+All passengers must be able to show a current passport when entering our country.
+American, Canadian, and EU citizens do not require Aruba visas, nor do most South Americans, e.g. Colombians and Venezuelans.

 Departamento di Integracion, Maneho y Admision di Stranhero (DIMAS)